MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

     To enable developer mode, edit the policies to enable both:

     -   **Allow all trusted apps to install**
-    -   **Allows development of Windows Store apps and installing them from an integrated development environment (IDE)**
+    -   **Allows development of UWP apps and installing them from an integrated development environment (IDE)**

 4. Reboot your machine.